 1. to celebrate and to promote barbecue’s wood-cooking heritage,

 2. to identify and to honor those who stay true to the traditions of their place and provide the benchmark for Real Barbecue, and

 3. to educate eaters about the barbecue tradition and the difference between Real Barbecue and faux ‘cue.

 To further these goals, the Campaign has established a program of True ’Cue certifications.
 These certifications recognize barbecue restaurants that cook the style of barbecue traditional in their area and rely solely on wood for heat.
-We are beginning on a trial basis in North Carolina, but hope in time to expand to other states.
+We began the program in North Carolina, and have since expanded to other states.